The Arts Council produces its own programming and works in partnership with other nonprofits to connect creative content to our community.

 An annual juried summer art showcase in Oakley to build support for local artists and cultivate collectors who live on the Eastern side of Summit County.
 The 2018 Summit Arts Showcase will happen on Friday, July 13 and Saturday, July, 14.
 Mark your calendars!

 COUNTY FAIR FINE ARTS EXHIBIT

 A three day exhibit that gives locals the chance to share their paintings and photographs with the community as part of the County Fair in Coalville.
-This year the Fine Arts tent will be open from Thursday, August 8 through Saturday, August 10.
-In 2016, over 60 individuals submitted more than 100 pieces.
+This year the Fine Arts tent will be open from Thursday, August 9 through Saturday, August 11.

 MONSTER DRAWING RALLY

-A new partnership program between PCSC Arts and the Kimball Art Center.
-Building on a model developed by Southern Exposure in San Francisco, the first ever Park City Monster Drawing Rally is planned for June 1, 2017.
+A partnership program between PCSC Arts and the Kimball Art Center.
+Building on a model developed by Southern Exposure in San Francisco, the second Park City Monster Drawing Rally is planned for May 31, 2018.
 It’s is a live drawing event and party that allows spectators to spy on the creative process, build relationships with local artists, and grow their art collections.

 Each month on the second Wednesday, PCSC Arts curates a 15 minute segment on KPCW’s The Mountain Life hosted by Tim Henney and Lynn Ware Peek to share how arts and culture are a critical part of our mountain lifestyle.
 Tune in to FM 91.7, 88.1, or 91.9 at 9am on the second Wednesday to listen.

 A semi-regular gathering for local arts and culture leaders to network and connect on a specific theme from what’s happening with the Arts Council to opportunities for cross-promotion and collaboration between organizations.